Steps to RTO Hypothecation Removal from RC after Car Loan Closure

 - RTO copy of No Objection Certificate

-Now get these documents verified from the verification officer at the RTO.
-The details of these will be entered in the RTO computer system.
+Now get these documents verified by the verification officer at the RTO.
+The details of these will be entered into the RTO computer system.
 You will have to pay a small fee at the payment counter for the application.
 You will be assigned a date on which you have to make the next visit.
 The time taken is to completely verify all the attached documents and get these approved by the concerned officer.

 Step 4: Process to Receive the RC Smart Card

 You need to visit the RTO once more on the specified date and meet the same officer who had verified the documents.
 Now the officer will give you the ‘Acceptance Form’ that contains details mentioned on the RC.
 In case any corrections are required in the details, you must get it done.
 The changes (if any) will be reflected in the specific form.

 - You will be able to collect Smart Card RC on payment of a fee.

 - You will be given a receipt of the same, and you can take the Smart Card RC within a few days (the date will be specified).

 - Go to the RTO for collecting the new RC Smart Card (sans hypothecation), on the given date.

 After all these procedures, you will get rightful ownership of the car you had taken on the car loan, with the bank ownership cancelled over the vehicle.

 More Tips about HP Termination or Removal from RC

 Here are a few tips that will help in removing hypothecation from the Registration Certificate: